javierosorio/Historical_Legacies_of_Conflict/README.md

 # Historical Legacies of Conflict

 These are the replication files for the paper:

 Osorio, Javier, Livia Schubiger, and Michael Weintraub, 2020, "Legacies of Resistance:Mobilization Against Organized Crime in Mexico," Comparative Political Studies, XXX.

+To run the replication files for this research, you will need R and the associated packages indicated in the script.

-The replication package includes the following folders and files
+The replication package includes the following folders and files:

 * 'data'
   * 'muns' This folder contains the shapefiles of municipalities.